Partial regularity for local minimizers of variational integrals with lower order terms: Introduction

+In the quasiconvex setting, a full regularity result under a smallness condition on the boundary datum has been obtained in \cite{JCCJKreg}.
+Furthermore, the impact of regularity on uniqueness has been studied by the author and Jan Kristensen in \cite{JCCJKuniq}, where a uniqueness result for global minimizers of quasiconvex functionals has been obtained, once again under a natural smallness restriction on the Dirichlet boundary condition.

 Regarding the case of local minimizers, Kristensen and Taheri established in \cite{KT} that, under the classical assumptions of natural growth and strong quasiconvexity of a homogeneous integrand $F=F(z)$, $\WW^{1,q}$-local minimizers are of class $\CC^{1,\alpha}$ in a subset of the domain $\Omega$ of full $n$-dimensional measure.
 They observed that an important challenge when dealing with $\WW^{1,q}$-local minimizers, if $q>p$, is that of obtaining higher integrability properties.
 An important reason leading to this obstacle is that, while establishing partial regularity via an indirect blow-up argument, the Caccioppoli inequality that can be obtained carries on the right hand side a term of the form where $\theta\in(0,1)$, $(u_j)$ is the blown-up sequence and $(a_j)$ is a sequence of suitable affine maps.
 In the case of global minimizers, this term can be made to disappear after an iteration process as in \cite{Eva86}.
 However, in the case of local minimizers, such an iteration would require letting $j\to\infty$, which cannot be done at this stage since the sequence $(u_j)$ is only known to converge weakly in $\WW^{1,p}$.
-On the other hand, Evans and Gariepy had already observed in \cite{EG87} that a Caccioppoli inequality of the first kind is not really necessary to establish convergence in $\WW^{1,2}$ of the blown-up sequence.
+On the other hand, Evans and Gariepy had already observed in \cite{EG87} that a Caccioppoli inequality of the first kind (in the sense of \cite[Ch.
+9]{Giusti}) is not really necessary to establish convergence in $\WW^{1,2}$ of the blown-up sequence.
+However, their argument does not resolve the issue for strong local minimizers.
 In \cite{KT}, the obstacle of not being able to iterate the Caccioppoli inequality carrying the term in \eqref{eq:thetaCacc} is overcome for $\WW^{1,q}$-local minimizers by means of a measure-theoretical argument, thanks to which strong convergence can be established bypassing the need of the usual estimates that give higher integrability.
 Other interesting regularity results concerning local minimizers can be found in \cite{Beck2011,BG17,CN03,CFLM20,DLSV12,ScSc}.